 TRIP has been able to offer translation practice in a Spanish, French, Chinese, and Arabic on a regular basis.
 Depending on need, translation instruction in other source language can be arranged, including Italian, Japanese, Portuguese, German, Korean, and Russian.
 Those interested in translation practice are advised to contact the TRIP Coordinator to make arrangements.

-Two semesters of the Translation Workshop (TRIP 472 and 473, non-literary and literary), 8 credits in total;
+One semester of the Translation Workshop (TRIP 472 or 473, non-literary or literary), four credits in total;

-Two courses on translation studies, including TRIP 460: Intro to Translation Studies, plus another 200- or 300- level course, 8 credits in total.
+Three courses on translation studies, including TRIP 460: Intro to Translation Studies, plus another two 100-, 200-, or 300- level courses, twelve credits in total.

 Two semesters of upper-level courses offered in the language(s) area studies departments and programs chosen by the student, 8 credits in total.